rashedulalam46/blazor-server-app/README.md

 A simple **Blazor Server** application using .NET 8.0.
 This project demonstrates basic interactive UI components (counter example with increment and decrement), Razor components, and server-side rendering using Blazor.

+## ⚡ Key Feature of Blazor Server App

+- Runs on the server: Your C# code executes on the server.
+- Real-time UI updates: Uses a SignalR connection to send UI changes to the browser.
+- Pros:
+  - Smaller download size (no heavy WebAssembly payload).
+  - Faster initial load time.
+  - Access to server resources directly.

+- Cons:
+  - Requires constant server connection.
+  - More latency-sensitive.

 ---

 ## 📁 Repository Structure